Lanchu2hen9/CCLanchuBlog/posts/Sixithteen-blog-post.md

 ### Values:

 The creative coding community values playfulness, experiementation, the mixing of media from different disciplines.
 Open-source resources, spaces online and offline for both those who are just starting out in code, and also those who are masters of code.

+# Task 3:

+**Brainstorm some ideas for your AT3.
+In your discussion, refer to the communities listed above why these ideas might be interesting, with reference to Ngai's aesthetic registers.**

+Well since the brief of AT3 is vague af, I'm going to assume that everything on it is up to interpretation.
+And I get full creative control.
+And since I have to physically respond to a "Community" and Lauren Lee McCarthy's work is repsonding to a community and its reactions to a situation (peak-covid) during a time.

+I want to do smth like a standard website right, like a basic website.
+And when you type in a command it does smth.
+Like you know when you type "do a barrel roll" into google, the whole webpage rotates.
+Or like those like those Google doodles that change when you interact with them.

+I want it too look like a standard website you would find as a mockup in Dribbble or Behance, and then on user interaction it does smth fun.
+I want this "response" to the UX/UI design community to poke fun at the idea of "the user is an generator of insight/a datapoint that we can use to better our website."

+Because as an UX/UI and front-end designer, I don't like called the "users" of a website "user" because it sounds like I'm trying pyschoanalyse them, and "SAS" them to death.
+I want AT3 to be professional, playful and most importantly **FUN** for the "user" to interact with.

+## Requirements:

+- Respond to the work of Lauren Lee McCarthy.
+- Engage with a Community of Practice you are a member of.
+- Create a **3-5 minute** video which tells us:
+  - Your plan
+  - What actually happened.
+  - What was interesting about the experience.

+## Deliverables:

+- URL of your video
+- The URL of your code
+- The URL of your blog

 [Top ⬆︎](#)